AAE Foundation Board of Directors

 DeLaina is currently enrolled in the Instructional Psychology and Technology Ph.D. program at her initial alma mater, Brigham Young University.
 She also holds a Master of Arts in Second Language Acquisition from The Ohio State University.

 DeLaina and her attorney husband, Paul, live on top of a mountain in Utah, with their four children (Amanda, Natalie, PJ, and Emily), three cats, two bettas, and one turtle.

 Tracy J. Valentine is a celebrated educator and active leader in the West Memphis, Arkansas community.
 She received her B.S. degree from the University of Memphis and her master’s degree from Union University.
 In 2009 she received her National Board Certification, and in 2010 she was awarded the Milken Educator Award.
 Tracy is currently pursuing her doctoral degree in Leadership and Supervision.

 Tracy taught in Memphis, Tennessee for four years as a certified teacher in first and second grade.
 Before receiving her teaching degree, she worked at Grace-St Luke’s in Midtown, Memphis under Head Master Tom Beasley, and After School Care Director, Dianne Youngblood.
 There she received extensive hands-on training and teacher preparation.
 Tracy also taught at Mid-South Community College and has given several educational presentations with the hope of encouraging and motivating future generations of educators.

 Tracy and her husband Henry have three children – Jazmin, Kameran, and Christopher Henry.
 Henry is also an educator working at L.R.
 Jackson Elementary as a fifth grade and sixth grade science and social studies teacher.
 Their eldest child, Jazmin, is a class of 2014 graduate of West Memphis High School and plans to attend Harding University to study accounting and business.
-Kameran and Christopher Henry are students at Bragg Elementary School where Tracy currently works as a fifth grade teacher.
+Kameran and Christopher Henry are students at Bragg Elementary School where Tracy currently works as an assistant principal.
 Tracy and her family are active members of the 14th Street Church of Christ in West Memphis, Arkansas, and enjoy spending time with family and friends.